siobhanlgorman/knits-and-pieces/README.md

 ![](documentation/screenshots/banner-link.png)

 #### Footer

-- The footer is divided into three sections: Shop links to the shop products by category or tag, Quick Links to the main shop pages and a contact page, and a section with the social media and contact icons and newsletter links.
+- The footer is divided into three sections: Shop links to the shop products by category or tag, Quick Links to the main shop pages and a contact page, and a section with the social media icon links, a contact icon and a newsletter subscribe link.

 ![](documentation/screenshots/footer.png)